Garmin signs deal with Vuzix for MicroLED Screen Tech – Will appear on Fenix 8 Pro or Next Gen Varia Vision?

 Garmin recently signed a multi-phase development contract with Vuzix for a next-generation nano-imprinted waveguide-based display system.

 Whilst Vuzix typically makes projection technology for near-eye display (glasses), it is thought that this contract might additionally support Garmin’s move toward MicroLED watches, itself partially confirmed by a report today on this site for 2025’s Fenix 8 MicroLED.
-If the latter is true, we will be more likely to first see Garmin using this tech on watch in early 2025, most probably with the next generation of Venu.
+If the latter is true, we might first see Garmin using AUO’s display tech on a watch in early 2025, possibly with the next generation of Venu and later, Fenix.

 Recently, Garmin removed its Varia Vision product from the main website and could quite easily be developing replacement near-eye display tech with an improved version of products like those by FORM Goggles (Swimming) and Engo 2 (Running, Cycling)